A village based sanitation program

 For 20 years the villagers of Bhattedande, trying to improve the sanitation in their village and their living standards, had experienced raised hopes and then disappointment from broken promises – by Government agencies, NGOs and others who said they would provide programs but delivered nothing.

 The toilet systems are either septic or biogas systems, one per household.
 A biogas system is installed where the house has enough land to accommodate the underground gas digester dome, and the owner has at least one large animal such as a cow or buffalo to help generate the minimum 25-30 kg waste required to produce 2 hours of cooking gas in the house.
-If not then a septic system is installed.
+If not then a 2-chamber septic treatment system is installed.

 Each toilet building is equipped with a 500 litre rainwater collection tank to enable rainwater harvesting in the monsoon times, and to improve water storage in the drier months.